ppug/auto-voice-channel/README.md

 * Invite the bot to your own server, replacing `<YOUR BOT ID>` with... your bot ID: `https://discordapp.com/api/oauth2/authorize?client_id=<YOUR BOT ID>&permissions=286280784&scope=bot`
 * Start your bot: `python3 auto-voice-channels.py`

-### On Windows:

-While this bot will work just fine on windows for development, the most likely reason you've scrolled here is because you want to run your bot on your home computer.

-This is **not recommended** for two main reasons:

-1. Your internet connection is probably less stable than you think, which means high & inconsistent latency with frequent disconnects of your bot.
-2. Your bot would only be online while your computer is on, meaning no one could use it while you sleep - and if you're thinking about running your home computer 24/7, consider that you'll be spending **a lot** more on electricity than a simple hosted VPS or Raspberry Pi would cost you.

-Our recommended solution for "free" hosting is to use the free credit provided by many of the cloud platforms (e.g. Google Cloud).
-Once the credit expires after a few months, if you're still using your bot regularly you probably won't mind paying $3-5 per month for a tiny VPS.

-If you absolutely want to run this bot on windows (e.g. for development testing), simply follow the instructions for Linux above, and anywhere you need to use `apt-get`, just search up how to install that software on windows instead :)

-### With Docker:

-If you want to use Docker, here's an image: https://github.com/vinanrra/Auto-Voice-Channels-Docker

-## Help:

-For **all** issues and questions you have, first ask in our [Support Server](https://discord.gg/HT6GNhJ).
-99% of questions have been asked before and already have a solution available.
-Read the FAQ, #status channel, and pinned messages.

-If you're self-hosting and have an actual code bug to report, also first check in the Support Server for a solution and see if anyone else has the same problem.
-If someone can confirm your bug in their own self-hosted bot, then you may [open an issue](https://github.com/gregzaal/Auto-Voice-Channels/issues).